 2008 Reportable Boating Fatalities

 In 2008 boaters falling overboard was the main cause of boating fatalities.
 This trend, although preventable, continues to grow.
-38% of the fatal accidents were falls overboard (19 accidents with 25 victims)
+38% of the fatal accidents involved falling overboard (19 accidents with 25 victims)

-57% of the fatal accidents were in vessels less then 17 feet in length.
+57% of the fatal accidents were in vessels less than 17 feet in length.
 18% of the fatal accidents involved non-motorized vessels.
 The leading cause of death in fatal boating accidents was drowning (70%).
 63% of the fatal accidents occurred when the victim involuntarily entered the water and drowned.
-Deadliest month in 2008 was May with 9 fatalities.
+The deadliest month in 2008 was May, with 9 fatalities.
 March and April followed, with 7 each.
 28% of the boating fatalities were caused by alcohol or drug use.
 70% of the victims of fatal boating accidents were males (45).
 The total fatality count for 2008 is reported as 54.

 2008 Reportable Boating Injuries